bedirhanssaglam/audio_plus/README.md

 ### Features

 - **Audio Control**: Play, pause, resume, stop audio files.
-- **Volume Adjustment:**: Increase or decrease the volume as desired.
+- **Volume Adjustment**: Increase or decrease the volume as desired.
 - **Seek Position**: Seek to a specific position within the audio file.
 - **Playback Status Tracking**: Track whether audio is currently playing.
 - **Duration and Position Information**: Retrieve the current playback position and total duration.